 Based on the inputs received from the BOG, EC authorizes the Vice Chancellor to initiate the process of preparing the plans.
-Vice Chancellor in turn delegates the authority to Head of Quality Assurance (HIRQAOA) to carry out Strategic Planning activities.
-The Strategic planning committee is headed by Vice Chancellor and includes HIRQAOA and other members co-opted by the Vice Chancellor for the specific purpose.
+Vice Chancellor in turn delegates the authority to H-IRQAOA to carry out Strategic Planning activities.
+The Strategic planning committee is headed by Vice Chancellor and includes H-IRQAOA and other members co-opted by the Vice Chancellor for the specific purpose.
 The various Heads of Department (HOD) are responsible for preparing departmental annual plans under the guidance of Quality Assurance (IR and QA) Department.